- How do I know if I’m eligible for candidacy?

 - How do I reach admission to candidacy?

 You are eligible for candidacy if you meet the requirements below.
-If you meet these requirements, send the Academic Services Coordinator (ASC), Patricia Crouch, an email and she will prepare the paperwork for you.
+If you meet these requirements, send the Academic Services Coordinator (ASC) an email (email@example.com) and she will prepare the paperwork for you.

 Candidacy eligibility checklist